The Sons of Sultan Bey

 Zakaria rode the dolphin until the shores of the Hejaz came into view.
 Yet he felt despair, for he thought, “Now I am a girl and only the Princess of the Sea can turn me back into my proper state!”

 Zakaria, who was now a female as you know, reached the shores of the Hejaz.
-He went directly to the palace of the king.
-The king and the people of his court were much amazed that such an enchanting young maiden should appear alone, without any friends or company.
+He went directly to the palace of the King.
+The King and the people of his court were much amazed that such an enchanting young maiden should appear alone, without any friends or company.
 They asked her from where she came.
 Zakaria, now the girl, did not know how to answer.
-So the king commanded that the strange maiden should be put to serve his daughter in the harem.
+So the King commanded that the strange maiden should be put to serve his daughter in the harem.

-In the harem, Zakaria served the princess, his intended bride, the daughter of the king of the Hejaz.
-He combed her hair and brought her food and clothes according to her commands.
-The princess was truly captivating, in fact, she outshone the moon.
-Zakaria swooned at her beauty and yet he grew to love her not.
-For the princess cursed and swore at her maidens and scolded them always, whipping and beating Zakaria and the rest of the maidens, and pinching them and tearing their hair.
+For the Princess cursed and swore at her maidens and scolded them always, whipping and beating Zakaria and the rest of the maidens, and pinching them and tearing their hair.
 All this, while the rest of the court and, indeed, the kingdom, and even her father, thought her a very model of sweetness and love.
 In this manner it came about that Zakaria grew to dislike greatly the daughter of the sultan of the Hejaz.

-Then the fish said, “Turn around three times and you shall be a man once more.”
-So Zakaria turned around three times.
+At once a fish stuck its head out of the well.
+It said, “Turn around three times and you shall be a man once more.”
+Zakaria turned around three times.
 He was amazed for he had become his former self again, but dressed in a cloak of silk, with a dagger and a sword of gold.

 In time they came to the country of the Sultan Bey, the father of Zakaria.
 The Sultan and all his court were astonished to see a ship of gold and silver being pulled out of the sea by sea-maidens.